Crowds21/sheffield_acs/pages/NoSQL database.md

 		- Dynamic schemas动态模式
 		- to allow the insertion of data without a predefined schema
 		- easy to make significant application changes in real- time
+		- Relational databases require schemas to be defined before you can add data
+			- Changes require downtime